alizawren/lydias-apology/README.md

-Welcome friend.
+Welcome.
 Not everything is as it seems.

 ![A room with various objects](/preview.png)
 ![A room with various objects](/preview2.png)